mehmetozturk4705/async_message_handler/README.md

 * AMH creates asynchronous connection between asyncio event loop and another python process/thread.

-* For now, AMH only supports sending commands or primitive payloads from asyncio event loop to Process/Thread, and Process can respond incoming ProcessCommand object.

 ### How to use?

 Code below shows basic usage of message handler api.
 This message api is completely nonblocking in asyncio event loop.